ziqingW/Pneumonia_x_ray_classification/README.md

   4. The final best accuracy of the testing set is 0.83, which is not very good and can't be reliable for actual usage.
 Thus, more following optimization is required definitely.

 ## Conclusion
+Using deep learning technique to assist practical clinic method is very promising and significantly useful.
+This model to analyze X ray images for pneumonia diagnose is a good try.
+However, more work needs to be done before it is really practable.